Formatting Options

 0.123456e+03

-To explicitly force sciform to automatically select the exponent then use the AutoExpVal option by passing exp_val=AutoExpVal.
+To explicitly force sciform to automatically select the exponent then set exp_val="auto".
 This is the default value in the global options.

 Note that the forced exponent must be consistent with the requested exponent mode.
 For fixed point and percent modes an explicit fixed exponent must equal 0.
 For engineering and shifted engineering modes an explicit fixed exponent must be an integer multiple of 3.
-For binary IEC mode an explicit fixed exponent must be an integer multiple of 10.
-Because of this constrained behavior, it is recommended to only use a fixed exponent with the scientific or binary exponent modes.
+Because of this constrained behavior, it is recommended to only use a fixed exponent with the scientific exponent mode.

 Exponent String Replacement

-sciform provides a number of formatting options for replacing decimal and binary exponent strings such as 'e-03' or 'b+10' with conventional strings such as 'm' or 'Ki' to succinctly communicate the order of magnitude.
-Decimal exponent strings can be replaced with either SI prefixes or parts-per identifiers and binary exponent strings can be replaced with IEC prefixes.
+sciform provides a number of formatting options for replacing exponent strings such as 'e-03' with conventional strings such as 'm' (the SI prefix for milli) to succinctly communicate the order of magnitude.
+Exponent strings can be replaced with either SI prefixes or parts-per identifiers.
 See Supported Exponent Replacements for all default supported replacements.
 Furthermore, it is possible to customize Formatter objects or the global options settings to map additional translations, in addition to those provided by default.

 >>> formatter = Formatter(exp_mode="engineering", exp_format="prefix")